 Dog and Cat Will Be on the Menu

-Yes, you shouldn't drink tap water anywhere in China.
-But this doesn't mean that what you'll see coming out of the pipes is brown or has chunks of garbage floating in it.
+Yes, you shouldn't drink tap water anywhere in China, but this doesn't mean that what you'll see coming out of the pipes is brown or has chunks of garbage floating in it.

 Where's the P.F.
 Chang's?

 Chinese food in mainland China is quite varied and a wonderful topic to get locals to chat about.
 Sichuan food is spicy and numbing, or "ma la"; Hunan food is "xiang la" or fragrant and spicy.
 Shanghai food is known to be rather sweet; Shanxi food is known for its use of vinegar.
-In the US, at least, there might be some differentiation between Cantonese food (coming from China's Guangdong Province and Hong Kong) and Sichuan dishes - but that's about it, right?
+In the US, at least, there might be some differentiation between Cantonese food and Sichuan dishes.

 The Chinese diaspora brought Chinese food all over the world but when local ingredients aren't available, then substitutions are made.
 When the local clientele can't handle the spice, things are toned down.
-Over the years, the food takes on the flavors and nuances of the place it's being made and loses some... of that hometown authenticity.
+Over the years, the food takes on the flavors and nuances of the place it's being made and loses some of that hometown authenticity.
 It's bound to happen.
 Therefore, Chinese food as you know it outside of China is radically different in flavor and types of dishes.

 Where's My Fortune Cookie?

-There are plenty of sweets available in China but typically dessert is a platter of fruit served at the end of a meal, perhaps with some tea.
+There are plenty of sweets available in China, but typically, dessert is a platter of fruit served at the end of a meal, perhaps with some tea.
 Chinese sweets tend to be glutinous and soupy: think glutinous rice balls with sweet red bean paste inside, served in a syrup.

-Stay Away from Street Food
+Stay Away From Street Food

-And you can certainly enjoy a trip to China without going near the street vendors.
-But when you see folks standing in line for dumplings, doesn't that make you a little curious?
+Food scares abound in China, from tainted milk to the use of swill-oil in cooking.
+You can certainly enjoy a trip to China without going near the street vendors, but when you see folks standing in line for dumplings, doesn't that make you a little curious?

-You don't even have to face street food alone - outfits like Untour even have street food tours that will take by the hand and help you enjoy the gorgeous snacks that China has to offer.
+You don't have to face street food alone - outfits like Untour have street food tours that will take by the hand and help you enjoy the gorgeous snacks that China has to offer.